fiyinfoluwa-sys/pro-portal-flagging/README.md

 ## Features

-- Submit entries for evaluation
+- Submit entries for evaluation through an intuitive interface.
-- Flag entries for review
+- Flag entries that require further review.
-- Override and acknowledge flags
+- Override and acknowledge existing flags with reasoning.
-- Save evaluations in localStorage
+- Save evaluations locally using `localStorage`.
-- Communicate with backend via `$http.post`
+- Communicate with backend via `$http.post` for data handling.

 ## Future Improvements

-- Add user authentication
+- Integrate user authentication for personalized sessions.
-- Use a database for storing flags
+- Replace `localStorage` with a database for persistent flag storage.
-- Enable export/download of flagged results
+- Add functionality to export or download flagged results as a file (e.g., CSV or JSON).

 ## Author